aginies/alp-os/README.md

 # Goal

-This is a DEMO script to TEST some ALP OS workload.
+This is a WRAPPER script to test some ALP OS workload.
+ALP is a lightweight operating system.
+Instead of applications distributed in traditional software packages, it runs containerized and virtualized workloads.

 First arg should be the workload to start.
-This script doesnt remove the container or stop the workload.
+This script doesnt remove the container or stop the workload, its just a wrapper to quickly launch your workload.
+It provides some help guidance in case of issue.

 # Usage